Asian Le Mans Series: Format

 In the 2018–19 season the new LMP2 cars homologated after the ACO's 2017 regulations were eligible for the LMP2 class and the earlier LMP2 cars were eligible for the new LMP2 Am class.

 The GT Cup class would be dropped in the 2019–20 season.

 ACO's Generation II 2020 Regulation Built LMP3 Cars from manufacturers such as Ligier, ADESS, Ginetta & Duqueine Engineering were now eligible in the series starting in the 2021 season.
 The calendar would also return to an annual format instead of spanning two calendar years since back in the 2015-16 season due to the ongoing COVID-19 pandemic.

 In the 2023 season of the Asian Le Mans Series, a bronze pro-am rated driver would be mandatory in each class for the first time.
 Therefore the LMP2 Am & GT Am Classes would officially be dropped.

 The 2023-24 Asian Le Mans Series season began with a double header at the Sepang International Circuit.
 With motorsport in the South East Asia region reigniting after the effects of traveling and freight during the COVID-19 Pandemic, now is the time to bring the Asian Le Mans Series back to its traditional home to countries across throughout Asia.
 The return of Sepang to the calendar saw the season expanded to five races, with the hugely popular races at Dubai Autodrome and Yas Marina Circuit also featured.

+The 2026-27 Asian Le Mans Series will have marking the debut of the Hypercar class for non-factory privateer entries with pro-am rated drivers.
+Due to the ongoing Iranian War in the Middle East with booking and logistics issues the Asian Le Mans Series will travel over to host races in Europe for the first time with it being branded itself as the Winter Le Mans Series due to being held in the winter season.
+It will also have a new support category to be created and known as the Asian Le Mans Cup for LMP3 & GT3 class cars like it's European Le Mans Cup counterpart resulting in the removal of the LMP3 class in the Asian Le Mans Series since being in the category in the 2015-16 season.

 Races

 Throughout the course of the category of the Asian Le Mans Series since it was inaugurated in the 2009 1000 km of Okayama race event and after it was revived in 2013, it has held races on 10 different circuit venues across 7 countries.
-The Series would hold its first race outside the continent of Asia with the 4 Hours of The Bend race at The Bend Motorsport Park in Australia during the 2019-20 Asian Le Mans Series season.
+The Series would hold its first race outside the continent of Asia with the 4 Hours of The Bend race at The Bend Motorsport Park in Australia during the 2019–20 Asian Le Mans Series season.
 It would also hold races in the category as well for the first time venturing in the Middle East starting in the 2021 Asian Le Mans Series season with the 4 Hours of Dubai at Dubai Autodrome and 4 Hours of Abu Dhabi at Yas Marina Circuit.